b2renger/Introduction_A-frame/README.md

 While ARjs is the library we will use for markers and gps coordinates that is to say most use cases - we will use another one for natural images detection [mindARjs](https://hiukim.github.io/mind-ar-js-doc/quick-start/overview/)

-Do keep in mind that tracking is really performant when you use markers, like this one - **hiro** :
+Do keep in mind that tracking is performant when you use markers, like this one - **hiro** :

 <img src="markers/hiro.png" width="480" height="480" /><br>